foxsuke/foxsuke/README.md

 basically anyone can interact
-**HOWEVER**. dandys world, regretavator, phighting, dandys world, max design pro, skibidi toilet or any fans of stuff like that strictly dni. also big twst fans dni i just dont really like it sorry
+**HOWEVER**. dandys world, regretavator, phighting, dandys world, max design pro, skibidi toilet or any fans of stuff like that strictly dni. also big twst fans dni unless we're friends i just dont really like it sorry